arndvs/arndvs/README.md

 # Aaron Davis

 Full-stack engineer in San Diego, 15+ years building for the web.
-Founded RipeMetrics in 2017 and spent 8 years leading product and AI engineering on a marketing automation, business intelligence, and customer support platform — which is where I learned how to ship AI features in production and what it actually takes to keep a SaaS product alive long term.
+Founded RipeMetrics in 2017 and spent 8 years leading product and AI engineering on a marketing automation, business intelligence, and customer support platform (8 repos, 50+ enterprise clients, production RAG across chat/SMS/email/voice) — which is where I learned how to ship AI features in production and what it actually takes to keep a SaaS product alive long term.

 I'm currently going deep on **agentic engineering** — Claude Code, autonomous workflows, human-in-the-loop patterns, and the infrastructure that makes AI systems reliable rather than just impressive in a demo.
 This profile is the working surface for that: the repos below are the actual systems I use, organized by how they relate.